What's Funny About Teaching in Tough Schools...

 ‘I don’t need to know this measurement stuff.
 I’m gonna be a drug dealer when I grow up,’ said Jayston.

-‘You can be whatever you like when you grow up.
-But if you're going to be a drug dealer you really need to know exactly how grams and ounces work.’
+‘Well if you're going to be a successful drug dealer you really need to know exactly how grams and ounces work.’

 6. Bandanna Boy (Don't Judge a Book...)

 There were just two of us in the street.
 And even though it was broad daylight and I shouldn't feel scared, I was clearly the youth's target.

 As he crossed the road to walk directly at me, I clutched my handbag, tight.